-Ubud is one of the first place one must visit while travelling to Bali.
+Ubud is one of the first places one must visit while traveling to Bali.
 Not only it is the place of temples, paddy fields but also has luxurious resorts and spas.
-While visiting Ubud, don’t miss out the TegenunganWaterfall, Campuhan Ridge Walk, rafting along Ayung River, and lastly Ubud Market.
+While visiting Ubud, don’t miss out on the TegenunganWaterfall, Campuhan Ridge Walk, rafting along Ayung River, and lastly Ubud Market.

 Uluwatu in Bali:

-An ideal place for beach lovers, Uluwatu is all about beautiful beaches, greenery and Balinese culture.
-Visit the Uluwatu Beach, Nusa Dua Beach and Garuda Wisnu Kencena National Park to get the best of this place.
+An ideal place for beach lovers, Uluwatu is all about beautiful beaches, greenery, and Balinese culture.
+Visit the Uluwatu Beach, Nusa Dua Beach and Garuda Wisnu Kencana National Park to get the best of this place.

 Seminyak in Bali: